IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_expressions.rst

     :members:

-All the property expression methods that take indeterminate ``**kwarg`` take basically the same set of arguments.
+All the property expression methods that take indeterminate ``**kwarg`` take the same set of arguments.
 The state variables should be provided as arguments and include units.
 The state variables are passed to external functions to calculate properties.
 If ``convert_units=False`` is passed the state variable expressions are assumed to include units native to the external functions and no unit conversion expression is needed;
 otherwise, units are assumed to be in SI.
-The state variables are on a mass or mole basis as determined by the ``amount_basis`` argument given when creating the the HelmholtzThermoExpressions object.
+While you do need to provide units to check for consistency, arbitrary unit conversion is not currently supported, due to potentially slow model building.
+The state variables are on a mass or mole basis as determined by the ``amount_basis`` argument given when creating the HelmholtzThermoExpressions object.
 An optional ``result_basis`` argument can be provided as an ``AmountBasis`` Enum to set whether the resulting property expression is given on a mass or mole basis.
 If not provided, the `amount_basis` argument is used for the result.

 State variables should be in one of the sets below.